 Learning from relational data is crucial for modeling the processes found in many application domains ranging from computational biology to social networks.
-In this project, we propose to work on developing new modeling techniques that combine the advantages of the approaches found in two fields of study: Machine Learning (through graph neural networks and transformer networks) and Statistical Learning (through statistical relational learning methods).
+In this project, we propose to work on developing modeling techniques that combine the advantages of the approaches found in two fields of study: Machine Learning (through graph neural networks) and Statistical Learning (through statistical relational learning methods).

 We’d like to address the issue of 3D reconstruction from 2D images.
 This means developing a machine learning algorithm that can take a regular photo as an input and generate a full 3-dimensional reconstruction of the contents of the photo.
 Such technology can be used creatively or to help the coming generation of robots better understand their surroundings.